EducloudAI/AI-Integration-Framework/README2.md

 Most AI initiatives focus on tools, models or isolated use cases.
 The AI Integration Framework takes a fundamentally different approach by providing a complete architecture for responsible, scalable and organization‑wide AI adoption.

-It introduces five innovations that make it uniquely powerful.
+It introduces seven innovations that make it uniquely powerful.

 ---